Anna Jarvis: Family and early life

-At the encouragement of her mother, Anna Jarvis attended college and was awarded a diploma for the completion of two years of course work at the Augusta Female Seminary in Staunton, Virginia, today known as Mary Baldwin University.
+With the encouragement of her mother, Anna Jarvis attended college.
+She was awarded a diploma for the completion of two years of coursework at the Augusta Female Seminary in Staunton, Virginia, today known as Mary Baldwin University.
 Jarvis returned to Grafton to work in the public school system, additionally joining her mother as an active church member, maintaining a close link to her mother.

 After her uncle, Dr. James Edmund Reeves, persuaded her to move to Chattanooga, Tennessee, Jarvis worked there as a bank teller for a year.
-The following year, Jarvis again moved, this time to live with her brother in Philadelphia, Pennsylvania, in spite of her mother's urging to return to Grafton.
+The following year, Jarvis again moved, this time to live with her brother in Philadelphia, Pennsylvania, despite her mother's urging to return to Grafton.
 Jarvis was successful in Philadelphia, taking a position at Fidelity Mutual Life Insurance Company, where she became the agency's first female literary and advertising editor.
 Another accomplishment was becoming a shareholder in the Quaker City Cab Company, her brother's business.

-Even while she was away from Grafton, Anna Jarvis maintained a close correspondence with her mother.
-Ann Reeves Jarvis was proud of her daughter's achievements and the letters themselves served to keep mother and daughter closely linked.
-After the death of Jarvis’ father, Granville, in 1902, she urged her mother to move to Philadelphia to stay with her and her brother.
-Both brother and sister worried about their mother's health and Ann Reeves Jarvis ultimately agreed to move to Philadelphia in 1904 when her heart problems necessitated it.
-Jarvis spent the majority of her time taking care of her mother as Ann Reeves Jarvis' health declined.
+While away from Grafton, Anna Jarvis maintained close correspondence with her mother.
+Ann Reeves Jarvis was proud of her daughter's achievements, and the letters kept mother and daughter closely linked.
+After the death of Jarvis's father, Granville, in 1902, she urged her mother to move to Philadelphia to stay with her and her brother.
+Both brother and sister worried about their mother's health, and Ann Reeves Jarvis ultimately agreed to move to Philadelphia in 1904 when her heart problems necessitated it.
+Jarvis spent most of her time caring for her mother as Ann Reeves Jarvis's health declined.
 She died on May 9, 1905.

 Movement towards Mother's Day

 On May 10, 1908, three years after her mother's death, Jarvis held a memorial ceremony to honor her mother and all mothers at Andrews Methodist Episcopal Church, today the International Mother's Day Shrine, in Grafton, West Virginia, marking the first official observance of Mother's Day.
 The International Mother's Day Shrine has been a designated National Historic Landmark since October 5, 1992.

-Although Jarvis did not attend this service, she sent a telegram that described the significance of the day as well as five hundred white carnations for all who attended the service.
+Although Jarvis did not attend this service, she sent a telegram describing the significance of the day and five hundred white carnations for all who attended the service.
 As she spoke in Philadelphia at the Wanamaker's Store Auditorium, she moved her audience with the power of her speech.